Production of The Batman (film): Visual effects

 Dan Lemmon served as the visual effects supervisor, after previously collaborating with Reeves on the Planet of the Apes films.
 Visual effects vendors included Wētā FX, ILM, Scanline VFX, and Crafty Apes, with over 1,500 visual effects shots created on a $20 million budget.
 According to Lemmon, ILM had done work with Gotham, and its StageCraft group handled rendering LED backgrounds in real-time during production.
-Moreover, Scanline VFX handled most of the third act and complex simulations; Wētā FX handled the Batmobile chase and other standalone environments; and Crafty Apes performed significant work on 2D and issue fixes.
+Moreover, Scanline VFX handled most of the third act and complex simulations; Wētā FX handled the Batmobile pursuit and other standalone environments; and Crafty Apes performed significant work on 2D and issue fixes.
 Chinland designed the Gotham cityscape so it could be created digitally by ILM and displayed in the background of scenes using the StageCraft technology.
 He used plate shots from London, New York, and Chicago; according to Lemmon, Reeves wanted the cityscapes to capture the "forms, architecture, and the fabric of the city to look like it was really in decay".
 Chinland originated the idea to place the Bat-Signal on an abandoned building rather than on top of the GCPD building.
 Due to the COVID-19 pandemic, a majority of the buildings were created using computer-generated imagery (CGI).
 Lemmon stated that using Unreal Engine to render the LED-walls in real time helped the team plan logistics for production, such as "how big the sets needed to be, where process screens would go, what the extensions would look like through the camera, where stunt rigging and special effects equipment would go" and allowing Fraser to adjust lighting.
 Portable LED screens showing advertisements were used when filming scenes in Gotham Square to augment the lighting of the jumbotrons in post-production.